Below - Photos from Polarr Team Retreat 2019

 The entire recruitment process can be completed in as little as 3-4 days.
 If needed, our team can accommodate an expedited timeline or any special needs.

-For those who're interested in our full-time roles, our assignments are located in Polarr Prospective Full-time Member Assignments, for interns, we will have a much simpler and shorter assignment sent to you based on your interests.
+Assignments for Full Time roles are located in Polarr Prospective Full-time Member Assignments, for interns, we will have a much simpler and shorter assignment sent to you based on your interests.

 Because Polarr evolves fast, sometimes the role you were applying for would already have changed once you start your first day.
 In some rare cases, the role and responsibility could change during the interview processes.
 We understand how exciting as well as frustrating this might be depending on who you are, but such decision will always be mutual and any role given to you will be based on your own personal interest and technical match.